NVIDIA/NeMo/tools/nemo_forced_aligner/README.md

 ```json
 {"audio_filepath": "/absolute/path/to/audio.wav", "text": "the transcription of the utterance"}
 ```
-> Note: NFA does not require "duration" fields, and can align long audio files without running out of memory.
+> Note: NFA does not require `"duration"` fields in the manifest, and can align long audio files without running out of memory.
 Depending on your machine specs, you can align audios up to 5-10 minutes on Conformer CTC models, up to around 1.5 hours for QuartzNet models, and up to several hours for Citrinet models.
-NFA will also produce better alignments the more accurate the ground-truth "text" is.
+NFA will also produce better alignments the more accurate the ground-truth `"text"` is.

 # Output CTM file format